title

 Shah Abbas opens Iran to the West

-The younger brother of the murdered heir, Abbas, succeeded Khadabandeh in 1587, and he was to rule until 1629.
-Abbas drew from his family's experience with the local Qizilbash chiefs.
+Abbas I (r.
+1587-1629) drew from his family's experience with the local Qizilbash chiefs.
 He broke their power and confiscated their wealth.
 He extended state-owned lands and lands owned by the shah.
 Provinces were now to be administered by the state replacing the discredited Qizilbash chiefs.
 He strengthened his government's bureaucracy and managed to relocate tribes in order to weaken their power.
-Having eliminated Qizilbash chiefs as a source of military recruitment, he established a strong military force of his own, with artillery and muskets, with soldiers recruited from Iranian villages and from among Christians, Georgians, Armenians and others - the Christians proud to serve the shah and to call themselves "slaves of the shah" although slaves they were not.
+Having eliminated Qizilbash chiefs as a source of military recruitment, he established a strong military force of his own, with artillery and muskets, with soldiers recruited from Iranian villages and from among Christians, Georgians, Armenians and others.
+The Christians proud to serve the shah and to call themselves "slaves of the shah" although slaves they were not.

 Shah Abbas was open to the idea of an alliance with Europeans in common cause against the Ottomans.
 He welcomed to his court two young Englishmen with military training, Anthony and Robert Sherley, and employed them as military advisors.
 Thanks to Robert Sherley, in a short time Shah Abbas created a formidable army.
 In 1602 he drove the Portuguese from Bahrain.
 In 1603 Abbas reopened hostilities with the Ottomans.
 In the coming years he drove the Ottomans back from the gains they had made against the Safavids in previous decades.
 In 1623 he allied himself with the British effort that expelled the Portuguese from the island of Hormuz at the entrance to the Persian Gulf.